ISEC-AHU/fogworkflowsimNewest/fogworkflowsim/README.md

 # fogworkflowsim
-A Toolkit for Modeling and Simulation of workflow management system in Edge and Fog Computing Environments
+A Toolkit for Modeling and Simulation of Workflow Management System in Edge and Fog Computing Environments

 ## IMPORTANT
 Please check the `improv` branch for latest changes.
 Master branch has been left intact until complete testing.